Track Dark Pool Trades and Institutional Activity

 Q&A: Common Questions About Dark Pool Trading

 Q: Is dark pool data available in real time?
-Yes, it is.
-Pineify's Dark Pool module is built to capture every trade as it happens.
-It uses smart polling that automatically pauses if you switch tabs or step away, and then quietly picks up right where it left off when you return.
-This means the data stream is always live and up-to-date when you're looking at it.
+Yes.
+Pineify's Dark Pool module captures every trade as it happens.
+It uses smart polling that pauses when you switch tabs and resumes when you return, so the stream stays live.

 Q: Do dark pools only cover stocks?
 For the most part, yes.
-Dark pools are primarily for U.S. stocks.
-Markets like futures (e.g., S&P 500 /ES futures) work differently; instead of dark pools, large "block trades" are handled through platforms like CME ClearPort.
-Pineify's Dark Pool module is specifically focused on giving you clarity for U.S. equities.
+Dark pools are mainly for U.S. stocks.
+Futures markets like S&P 500 /ES handle large trades through CME ClearPort instead.
+Pineify's Dark Pool module focuses on U.S. equities.

 Q: How accurate is the congressional trading data?
-The data comes straight from the source: the official financial disclosures that members of Congress and their senior staff are required to file under the STOCK Act.
-Pineify automatically gathers these filings from the U.S. House and Senate databases.
-To keep things transparent, it also flags any trades that were reported late (after the legally required 45-day period), so you know the timing of the disclosure.
+The data comes from official STOCK Act disclosures.
+Pineify pulls filings from the U.S. House and Senate databases and flags any trades reported after the 45-day window.